techidaily/site-ai-voice-clone/source/_posts/2024-approved-what-is-ai-api.md

 #### **Step 1: Download and Launch Virbo Software**

- In the first step, proceed by downloading the Virbo software from the[link](https://tools.techidaily.com/wondershare/virbo/download/) .
+ In the first step, proceed by downloading the Virbo software from the [link](https://tools.techidaily.com/wondershare/virbo/download/) .
 Then install it into your system and launch the robotic voice generator right away.

 ![virbo-robotic-voice-generator-interface.jpg](https://images.wondershare.com/virbo/images2023/virboai3/virbo-robotic-voice-generator-interface.jpg)